 Learn to prioritize.
 Determine which task for the day is the most important, and do that one first, even if it’s difficult or time-consuming.

 Set time limits for each task.
 Allowing yourself too much time to complete a task can lead to procrastination.
-If you arbitrarily decide that a report can be finished tomorrow, you’ll be tempted to waste time doing something you prefer but isn’t on your list.
 Self-discipline is important for success.

 Set aside a block of time toward the end of the day to evaluate your progress and plan for the next day.
 Create a to-do list for tomorrow so you can begin your day with a predetermined plan to keep you focused on your priorities.